All Episodes

 It's what I like about it because it's not just sitting back passively and waiting for stuff to happen.

-That's why the third part's so important.
+That's why the prayer part is so important.

 Okay, let's say for everyone out there who can't get past their past.